vast-community-hub/retro-games-vast/README.md

 path := (CfsPath named: '<insert path to root retro-games-vast local repo here>'). loader := TonelLoader readFromPath: path. loader
-	beUnattended. "do not prompt and use all defaults" useGitVersion. loader loadAllMapsWithRequiredMaps.
+	beUnattended; "do not prompt and use all defaults" useGitVersion. loader loadAllMapsWithRequiredMaps.
 ```

-However, for a more fine-tuned or advanced installation, you can load the Configuration Map `Retro Games` from the context menu of the Configuration Maps Browser: `"Import"` -> `"Load Configuration Maps from Tonel repository..."` -> select path to root `retro-games-vast` local repo.
-This will open a dialog that allows you to customize many aspects of the Tonel load.
+Or you can load the Configuration Map `Retro Games` from the context menu of the Configuration Maps Browser: `"Import"` -> `"Load Configuration Maps from Tonel repository..."` -> select path to root `retro-games-vast` local repo.
+This will open a dialog and will use convenient defaults for the load.
 Refer to [its documentation](https://github.com/instantiations/tonel-vast#using-gui-menus) for more details.

 ## Playing